-- Provide more transparency in connection with health care costs and outcomes. - Employ case management approaches for people with expensive acute and chronic conditions to improve the quality and efficiency of care delivered and avoid inappropriate care. - Leverage the government's purchasing authority to foster value-based purchasing for health care products and services. - Foster the use of information technology to increase consistency, transparency, and accountability in health care. - Provide additional cost sharing mechanisms for individuals. - Develop a set of national practice standards to help avoid unnecessary care, improve outcomes, and reduce litigation.
+- Reexamine the scope, timing, and structure of Medicare Prescription Drug Benefit. - Foster more transparency in connection with health care costs and outcomes. - Encourage case management approaches for people with expensive acute and chronic conditions to improve the quality and efficiency of care delivered and avoid inappropriate care. - Leverage the government's purchasing authority to foster value-based purchasing for health care products and services. - Foster the use of information technology to increase consistency, transparency, and accountability in health care. - Foster more preventative care and wellness services and capabilities, including fighting obesity and encouraging better nutrition - Foster more preventative care and wellness services and capabilities, including fighting obesity and encouraging better nutrition - Provide additional cost sharing mechanisms for individuals. - Develop a set of national practice standards to help avoid unnecessary care, improve outcomes, and reduce litigation.